 The integrated equalization circuitry provides flexibility with signal integrity of the signal before the ReDriver.
-A lowlevel input signal detection and output squelch function is provided for each channel.
+A low-level input signal detection and output squelch function is provided for each channel.
 Each channel operates fully independently.
 The channels’ input signal level (on xI+/-) determines whether the output is active.
-If the input signal level of the channel falls below the active threshold level (Vth-) then the outputs are driven to the common mode voltage.

 The PI2EQX502E also includes an automatic receiver detect function.
 The receiver detection loop will be active again if the corresponding channel’s signal detector is idle for longer than 7.3mS.
 The channel will then move to Unplug Mode if load not detected, or it will return to Low Power Mode (Slumber Mode) due to inactivity.

 USB 3.0 compatible

 Adjustable Receiver Equalization

 100Ω Differential CML I/O’s